 Crime Rate: Meets the national average

 Public Library: Yes, and the Calvin Coolidge Presidential Library is on the second floor.

 College Educated: 58%

 Is Massachusetts Considered Tax Friendly for Retirement?
 No

 Notes: Northampton has been the filming location for dozens of movies, including Carnal Knowlege, Who's Afraid of Virginia Woolf and The Cider House Rules.
 The city has maintained its population during the last decade.
-Home prices have increased 5% since last year.
+Home prices have held steady since last year.

 Recommended as a Retirement Spot?
 Yes

 The Mayflower made landfall here in 1620, and colonist John Smith named the area Massachusetts after a local Native American tribe.
 After many of the ship's settlers died during the first winter, these Native Americans showed the remaining Europeans how to plant corn and survive the harsh conditions, leading to the country's first "thanks giving."

 Harvard University was established in Cambridge in 1636, becoming the nation's first institution of higher learning.
 In 1692, 19 people were hanged at Salem's Gallows Hill for practicing witchcraft.